1869 | Motion at General Conference, Church of the United Brethren in Christ, to Found a Seminary

 1995 | West Virginia M.Div.
 Program Inaugurated

 Beginning in 1995, United established course offering sites in West Virginia so that students, clergy and laity might benefit from theological education opportunities in geographic areas not readily served by a United Methodist seminary.
-The curriculum is structured by design and course schedule to meet the personal and professional needs and interests of those pursuing theological education while ministering to local churches clustered in specific areas, regions or conferences.
+The curriculum is structured by design and course schedule to meet the personal and professional needs and interests of those pursuing a Christian theological seminary while ministering to local churches clustered in specific areas, regions or conferences.
 Students take courses on weekends in West Virginia and Dayton.

 1996 | Buffalo, NY Campus Established